XPath-Next/XPath-Next/spec.md

 # XPath Next (draft) : Extension for XPath Derived Languages

+## TODO
+* ADD Relax NG and XML Schema in this picture
+* ADD the discussion around Atomization, Effective Boolean Value (EBV)
+* ADD some illustration based on GraphViz

 ## Introduction
 It comes from "_XPath N extended_" and it stands for the XPath polyfills/shim project.